Corporate IKIGAI

 Each exercise is designed to be

-practical (gives you at least one next action or conversation),
+actionable (gives you at least one next action per session for application in your current context),

 -